JennersAcevedo/chat-Front/README.md

 ## Description

 This is the Take-Home Assignment, which integrates an LLM (Gemini AI).
-The .env file contains the credentials needed for testing.
+The LLM integration is on API site.

 ## Project setup